 Except for the contexts of my high school students’ minds and technology, I am probably too young to be considered old.
-However, when it comes to personal commuters, I am something along the lines of an Ent.
+However, when it comes to personal computers, I am something along the lines of an Ent.

 The first computer I have memories of using had a single 75 MHz processor.
 An iPhone 12 has (essentially) six processors in it, which total (at least) 13,400 MHz of proceeding speed.